Geocodio/docs/source/enterprise/index.html.md

 Geographies for the 2000 Census are available as well using the `census2000` field append.
 Note that only County, Place, Tract and Block FIPS codes are returned for year 2000.

 <aside class="warning">
 If no year is specified, the API will default to the most recent Census.
-Currently, 2024 data is returned when appending the cCnsus field.
+Currently, 2025 data is returned when appending the census field.
 </aside>

 Field        | Description